Essential things to pack for travelling + free PDF printable!

 - Passport and copies of IDs

-- Hotel reservations
+- Hotel and transport reservations

-- Wallet
+- Wallet with cards and cash

-- Driver’s licence, if needed
+- Driver’s licence

 - Phone charger

 It’s understandable that wherever you travel, you need to take an ID with you.
 Many countries even require having identification with you at all times if you’re a foreigner.
+That’s one of those essential things to pack for travelling that we check first.

 Check if your passport or ID is still valid, too.
 Some countries allow you to enter with an ID only, some require passports.
 Some require your ID to be valid for even 6 months after the end of your trip.
-In case you see that your passport will expire too soon, you can speed up the renewal by using websites such as PhotoAiD to at least get the picture ready.

 I believe that you’re not surprised to see wallet and cash on the list as well.
+Not all places accept payment cards, so it’s always good to have cash on hand.

+What might surprise you is, reservations and tickets, printed.
 On more than one occasion I would have saved some nerve cells if I had a printed ticket or reservation.

 Once, when on a bus on the way to the airport, my phone decided to die on me.
 Not discharge, actually die.
 As an environmentally conscious person I had my plane ticket only in the app, so I was looking at a 50 euro fee for a ticket print in the airport.
 Not happy, obviously.